International schools for families relocating to the UK

 The UK has over 200 schools offering internationally recognised curricula, the majority concentrated in London, the South East and major regional cities.
 The International Baccalaureate (IB) — particularly the Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP) — is the most common international curriculum, valued for its portability and its acceptance by universities worldwide.

+Beyond the schools listed here, the wider UK sector includes dedicated national-curriculum schools.
 American curriculum schools (offering AP, SAT preparation and the American High School Diploma) serve the large US expat community, particularly in London.
-French lycées operated by AEFE (the Agency for French Education Abroad) serve the French-speaking community and often accept non-French-speaking pupils with appropriate language support.
-The German school in London and a number of Scandinavian and Japanese schools serve their respective national communities.
+French lycées operated by AEFE (the Agency for French Education Abroad) serve the French-speaking community and often accept non-French-speaking pupils with appropriate language support, and there are German, Scandinavian and Japanese schools serving their respective national communities.

-Fees at London international schools are among the highest in the world — the top IB schools charge £25,000–£35,000 per year for day pupils.
+Fees at London international schools are among the highest in the world — the top IB schools charge £25,000 to £35,000 per year for day pupils.
 Outside London, costs are considerably lower.
 Corporate relocation packages frequently include school fee allowances, and it is worth clarifying the cap before selecting a school.

 Waiting lists at popular international schools can be long — sometimes two to three years.
 Families relocating on short notice may need to consider the British independent school sector with IB provision as an alternative, or work with a placement consultant who knows which schools have mid-year availability.